Transport in Germany: Water transport

 Waterways: 7,467 km (2013); major rivers include the Rhine and Elbe; Kiel Canal is an important connection between the Baltic Sea and North Sea and one of the busiest waterways in the world, the Rhine-Main-Danube Canal links Rotterdam on the North Sea with the Black Sea.
 It passes through the highest point reachable by ocean-going vessels from the sea.
 The Canal has gained importance for leisure cruises in addition to cargo traffic.
+There are also regular boat trips on lakes, such as Lake Constance (Bodensee).